Rural Health Value

 Vision: To build and distribute an actionable knowledge base through research, practice, and collaboration that helps create high performance rural health systems.

 Dramatic changes are underway in health care delivery and finance.
 The changing landscape creates new opportunities to design and strengthen local systems of care in rural America.
-This project, funded by the Federal Office of Rural Health Policy, utilizes the extensive analytic and technical assistance capacity of the RUPRI Center for Rural Health Policy Analysis and Stratis Health to understand how new health care delivery and financing systems affect rural communities and providers.
-The project will help rural providers transition to new approaches that support success in a rapidly changing environment.
+This initiative, funded by the Federal Office of Rural Health Policy, utilizes the extensive analytic and technical assistance capacity of the RUPRI Center for Rural Health Policy Analysis and Stratis Health to understand how evolving health care delivery and financing systems affect rural communities and providers.
+The project will help rural providers transition to new value-based care and payment approaches that support success in a rapidly changing environment.
 The project team has considerable experience and success analyzing the rural implications of changes in health services, providing input to shape U.S. rural health care delivery, and helping providers and communities transition to new health care paradigms while maintaining and strengthening essential local services.

 Major Changes Affecting Rural Health Care